maxneumann99/lpad/README.md

 - Presents applications in a 7×5 grid with smooth page animations and pagination dots.
 - Instant search field focused whenever the launcher is shown for keyboard-driven filtering.
 - Launches hidden and toggles fullscreen display with the <kbd>Super</kbd>/<kbd>Win</kbd>/<kbd>Mod4</kbd> key.
-- Keyboard (arrow keys), mouse wheel, on-screen arrows for page navigation, and Escape to hide the launcher.
+- Keyboard (arrow keys), mouse wheel, on-screen arrows for page navigation, and Escape to hide the launcher (or exit when run with `--fg`).
 - Right-click context menu to hide unwanted launchers, persisted in `~/.config/lpad/conf.json`.
 - Background image configurable via `~/.config/lpad/conf.json`; falls back to desktop wallpaper (GNOME via `gsettings`) or a plain white backdrop.
 - Automatic icon label contrast based on background brightness.